Parasternal heave: Interpretation

 Parasternal heave occurs during right ventricular hypertrophy (i.e. enlargement) or very rarely severe left atrial enlargement.
 This is due to the position of the heart within the chest: the right ventricle is most anterior (closest to the chest wall).
 Hypertrophy of the right side of the heart will occur when the right side of the heart chronically contracts against higher pressure.
-This occurs in the setting of valvular disease i.e. pulmonary valve, and in the setting of respiratory disease whereby the pressure in the pulmonary artery becomes elevated (e.g., chronic obstructive pulmonary disease).
+This occurs in the setting of valvular disease i.e. pulmonary valve, and in the setting of respiratory disease whereby the pressure in the pulmonary artery becomes elevated (e.g., left heart failure and fluid congestion to the right heart, chronic obstructive pulmonary disease, pulmonary hypertension).
 An example of a condition where parasternal heave can be felt is cor pulmonale.
 This impulse may also be felt in dilated right ventricular myopathy.
 The palpation of dilated myopathy differs in that the impulse tends to be vigorous and brief.
 This is in contrast with the sustained impulse of the hypertrophied right ventricle.
 A parasternal heave may also be felt in mitral stenosis.

 A left ventricular heave (or lift) suggests the possibility of aortic stenosis.